 - Document the project goals and connect the goals to the company’s business strategy.

-- Summarize the initial project budget estimates.
+- Project budget estimates.

-- List the high-level project milestones.
+- High-level project milestones.

-- List some of the known project risks.
+- Known project risks.

 - Assign a project manager to the project.